Skip to main content

 “Life after divorce can be intimidating,” Capalbo says, “but with proper planning and the right tools, your finances don’t have to suffer.”

-If you’re going through a financially draining divorce and want to avoid the stress, debt, and interest of a personal loan or credit card balance, consider a Hometap Home Equity Investment to offset the cost without taking on debt.
+If you’re going through a financially draining divorce and want to avoid the stress, debt, and monthly payments of a personal loan or credit card balance, consider a Hometap Home Equity Investment to offset the cost without taking on additional debt.

 The more you know about your home equity, the better decisions you can make about what to do with it.
 Do you know how much equity you have in your home?
 The Home Equity Dashboard makes it easy to find out.